Phoenix Contact: Multiple Vulnerabilities in FL SWITCH 2xxx Firmware

 Do now

-WORKAROUNDRestrict network access to switch management interfaces (HTTP/HTTPS) to trusted engineering workstations only using firewall rules
+WORKAROUNDRestrict network access to the management interface (HTTP/HTTPS ports) to authorized engineering workstations and management networks only via firewall rules

 Schedule — requires maintenance window